Last Updated on

 Orthodontic Tools Used to Fix the Teeth

 Fixed oral appliances are the most common tools used in orthodontic treatment.
 There are more restrictions on food and drinks, as well as athletics, but they usually get the best results.
 Braces are used the most often, of course, and serve to fix crooked and misaligned teeth and malocclusions.
 Fixed space maintainers are put in when a child prematurely loses a baby tooth to keep that space open for the adult tooth.
-A band is affixed to one of the teeth next to the space and a wire will go from the band to the other tooth.
+A band is affixed to one of the teeth next to space and a wire will go from the band to the other tooth.
 Special fixed appliances aren’t used all that often, but they may be beneficial to kids who tongue thrust or suck their thumb.
 They’re quite uncomfortable for the child, so they are only used if necessary.

 Removable appliances treat minor problems or prevent future problems by curbing thumb sucking.
 They should be kept in the mouth at all times except when eating or flossing.
 Aligners are an option for adults who want braces without the “metal mouth” look.
 They’re pretty much invisible and they can be removed for brushing and eating.
-Headgear is unsightly, but serves well to slow upper jaw growth while keeping the back teeth in their proper positions.
+Headgear is unsightly but serves well to slow upper jaw growth while keeping the back teeth in their proper positions.
 Palatal expanders make the upper jaw’s arch wider.
 It’s made up of a plastic plate that’s put on the upper palate.
 Screws put pressure on the joints in the bone and force the bones outward.
 Removable retainers are also put on the roof of the mouth and used to keep the teeth from moving into their original (misaligned) positions.
-Splints are put into the top or lower jaw to help the jaw close properly when the patient is dealing with tempormandibular joint disorder (TMJ) syndrome.
+Splints are put into the top or lower jaw to help the jaw close properly when the patient is dealing with temporomandibular joint disorder (TMJ) syndrome.

 Now is the time